ZoranG99/SQL_Project_Data_Job_Analysis/README.md

 ### The questions I wanted to answer through my SQL queries were:
 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
-3. What skills are most in demand for data analysts?
+3. What skills are most in-demand for data analysts?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

-# Tools I Used
+## Tools I Used
 To explore the data analyst job market in depth, I relied on several essential tools:
 - **SQL** – The backbone of the analysis, used to query the database and uncover key insights.
 - **PostgreSQL** – The database management system chosen for handling the job posting data.
 - **Visual Studio Code** – My preferred environment for managing the database and running SQL queries.
 - **Git & GitHub** – Crucial for version control, sharing SQL scripts and analysis, and keeping the project organized.

-# The Analysis
+## The Analysis
 Each query in this project was designed to explore a specific aspect of the data analyst job market.
 Here’s how I approached each question:

 ### 1. Top-Paying Data Analyst Jobs